 While drinking green tea has become increasingly popular thanks to the suggestion that it can help with a variety of different health concerns, it is a practice that has been around for quite some time.

 In fact, green tea has been used for medicinal purposes in countries around the world for thousands of years, including Japan and China.
+As far back as 1211, a Chinese priest wrote a book about how drinking green tea could affect five of our vital organs.
+Let’s find out if today’s science backs him up.

-So, how does green tea help those that drink it?
+How does green tea help those that drink it?
 It’s those nutrients and antioxidants.

 More importantly, recent studies suggest that the antioxidant EGCG (Epigallocatechin-3-gallate), has shown the most positive impact on some different conditions and illnesses.
 Some of these conditions include: